 Where to Buy Metal Straws

-If you are a consumer you will probably be looking to buy one or several packs of straws and want fast delivery.
-A local supplier (in the same country) is often the best option.
+If you are a consumer you will probably be looking where to buy metal straws in small quantities and want a fast delivery.
+A local supplier (in the same country) or online is often the best option.
 Look for a reputable brand with reviews of service, a robust returns policy and active presence online.
 The idea is that you buy one pack that will last you a considerable amount of time, so don’t just opt for the cheapest straws around.

 Large Bulk Orders

-For much larger orders (example - 5,000 straws+) you may consider going direct to the manufacturer (usually, they will be in China - as they process a huge amount of steel manufacturing in the world).
+For wholesale metal straw and bulk orders (example - 5,000 straws+) you may consider going direct to the manufacturer (usually, they will be in China - as they process a huge amount of steel manufacturing in the world).
 The downside to this is, you will have to sample the supplier yourself, perhaps several, and risk very long lead times before the product arrives with you at your chosen destination.
 It could be considered a better option to pay a higher price for the product, but with the peace of mind of short lead times and a built in quality control.
 In essence, the retailer or wholesaler has already done the hard work and ironed out many of the brick walls you will inevitably face dealing direct to the manufacturer.
 You will also have to find a supplier that will supply you without masses of plastic packaging.
-Otherwise, that’s kind of defeating the object of an eco-friendly alternative.
+Otherwise, that’s defeating the object of an eco-friendly alternative.

 - Food grade 304 steel or higher